 REPAIR is testing the hypothesis that because all life on Earth evolved in the presence of natural background radiation, the absence of it could be detrimental to biological systems.

-100-200 days (a long time for fish).
+Lake Whitefish were chosen because they remain as embryos for 100-200 days (a long time for fish).
 This allowed scientists to monitor very subtle changes as they developed.